-When you are in Austin, you'll notice that it is more blue-collar than most other communities in America.
-42.01% of Austin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Austin is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Austin who work in office and administrative support (10.34%), sales jobs (8.31%), and food service (7.04%).
+Because occupations involving physical labor dominate the local economy, Austin is generally considered to be a blue-collar town.
+45.21% of the Austin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Austin is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Austin who work in sales jobs (11.26%), office and administrative support (10.18%), and food service (6.49%).

 As is often the case in a small city, Austin doesn't have a public transportation system that people use for their commute.

 The citizens of Austin have a very low rate of college education: just 6.32% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Austin in 2010 was $16,029, which is low income relative to Indiana and the nation.
 This equates to an annual income of $64,116 for a family of four.

 The people who call Austin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Austin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Austin include German, Irish, Polish, and Slovak.

 The most common language spoken in Austin is English.
 Other important languages spoken here include Spanish and French.